serokell/blog-posts/Alex and Happy Part 2/article.md

 L.Range a1 _ <-> L.Range _ b2 = L.Range a1 b2
 ```

-The definition of `ìnfo` could be changed with a typeclass whose purpose is to match on the AST and extract its field, but here we take a shortcut.
+The definition of `ìnfo` could be switched with a typeclass whose purpose is to match on the AST and extract its field, but here we take a shortcut.
-If you want to understand better what's going on, I recommend checking the docs for [`First`](https://hackage.haskell.org/package/base-4.16.1.0/docs/Data-Monoid.html#t:First).
+If you want to better understand what's going on, I recommend checking the docs for [`First`](https://hackage.haskell.org/package/base-4.16.1.0/docs/Data-Monoid.html#t:First).

 ### Parsing declarations

-With it, we can improve our `dec` parser, as well as creating a few new parsers:
+With the AST in hand, we can improve our `dec` parser and create a few new parsers:

 ```happy
 name :: { Name L.Range }